 Some consumer groups oppose the idea.
-Linda Kenney, president of the advocacy group Medically Induced Trauma Support Services, said that patients should not be required to start the claims process, as is proposed under the health court system.
+Linda Kenney, president of the advocacy group Medically Induced Trauma Support Services, said that patients should not be required to start the claims process, as is proposed.
 An audience member representing Consumers Union said that her group did not like the idea of taking away a patient's right to a jury trial.